AC 1: Academic Courses – version 2.2

-- Score outlier: Uncommon for institutions to earn full points or very close to it.
-If a high score is reported, check closely for the issues below.
+- Score outlier: It is uncommon for institutions to earn full points or very close to it.
+If a high score is reported, please check closely for the issues below.

 - For each course, the inventory should include, at minimum, the title, department (or equivalent), and level of each course (i.e., undergraduate or graduate), as well as a brief course description (or rationale for why the course is being included).
 The course description or rationale must clarify how the course references sustainability, the interdependence of ecological and social/economic systems, or a sustainability challenge.
 A common mistake is omitting some or all course descriptions.

 - The count of courses reported under the credit should be consistent with the count included in the inventory.
 Valid discrepancies must be clarified in the Notes field.